 A Christian can do their own personal work for God and be as dedicated a servant and disciple of our Savior as one who is part of a collective work.
 One's walk with God is an individual matter, not a collective situation.
 However, if one claims to be part of a collective work, the scriptures clearly show that one should support it with effort, finances, prayers, or whatever one is able to give or share.

-Whether or not a person is part of a collective work, it is the individual Christian's responsibility to sort out how to apply the principle of giving and sharing as indicated in both the Old and New Testaments.
+Whether or not a person is part of a collective work, it is the individual Christian's responsibility to sort out how to apply the principle of giving and sharing as indicated in the biblical record.
 Giving, sharing, and an outgoing concern for others are not optional attitudes for a Christian, they are the foundation upon which godly character is built.

 A MINIMUM REQUIREMENT

 A point that escapes many when studying the subject of tithing is that the tithe was the minimum that God expected to be given to him for the support of the temple service and other services to Israel.
 Besides the tithe, God expected the Israelites to give generous offerings in the form of festival offerings and freewill offerings.

 The tithe was the lowest acceptable level of giving, not the maximum acceptable level.
 If an Israelite gave just ten percent of his increase, he was only giving the minimum required.
 The Bible has many things to say about those that only do the minimum:

 "But which of you, having a servant plowing or feeding cattle, will say to him by and by, when he is come from the field, Go and sit down to meat?
 And will not rather say to him, Make ready wherewith I may sup, and gird yourself, and serve me, till I have eaten and drunken; and afterward you shall eat and drink?
 Does he thank that servant because he did the things that were commanded him?
 I think not.
 So likewise you, when you have done all these things which are commanded you, say, We are unprofitable servants: we have done that which was our duty to do" (Lk.17:7-10).